pdxparrot/assets/SETUP.md

         * Text: "Quit"
         * Add an On Click handler that calls the PauseMenu OnQuitGame method
         * Check Is Back Button
-    * Set the Main Menu Initial Selection to the Settings Button if used, otherwise set it to the Resume button
+    * Set the Pause Menu Initial Selection to the Settings Button if used, otherwise set it to the Resume button
 * Attach the PauseMenu prefab to the GameUIManager Prefab

 ## Settings (optional)